This article may contain compensated links. Please read disclaimer for more info.

 The Erection of the Paris Obelisk in Place de la Concorde (and a Big Fail)

-The erection of the Paris Obelisk took place on 25 October 1836 in Place de la Concorde.
-The technical feat, orchestrated by Apollinaire Lebas, took place under the curious eyes of 200,000 people.
+The erection of the Luxor Obelisk in Paris took place on 25 October 1836 in Place de la Concorde.
+The technical feat, orchestrated by Apollinaire Lebas, took place under the curious eyes of 200,000 people – and the king himself, on the balcony of the Hôtel de la Marine.

 And What Happened to the Second Luxor Obelisk?